ABOUT GBC

 By regulations GBC is an institution that is not required to take attendance for Title IV purposes.

-Federal financial aid regulations consider a student to be an unofficial withdrawal if the student receives all fail (F) grades or a combination of all fail (F), incompletes (I), (U) Unsatisfactory, and withdraw (W) grades for the term.
+Federal financial aid regulations consider a student to be an unofficial withdrawal if the student receives all fail (F) grades or a combination of all fail (F), incompletes (I), Unsatisfactory (U), and withdraw (W) grades for the term.

-The withdrawal date used for an official withdrawal in the return calculation of a student’s federal financial aid is the actual date of withdrawal which can be found in People Soft at the following location: Campus Community>Student Services Center> click on the finances tab>click on view student account>click on Academic Information>find the term you are looking for>click on the Enrollment tab.
+The withdrawal date used for an official withdrawal in the return calculation of a student's federal financial aid is the date the student began the school's official withdrawal process through the student's MYGBC or the date the student officially notified the school of their intent to withdraw whichever is earlier.
+The official withdrawal date can be found in People Soft at the following location: Campus Community>Student Services Center> click on the finances tab>click on view student account>click on Academic Information>find the term you are looking for>click on the Enrollment tab.
 This screen will show you the date each class was added and the date each class was dropped.

 If a student stops attending classes without notifying GBC, and or fails to earn any passing grades (unofficial withdrawal) the withdrawal date will be the last date of academic activity entered into People Soft by each instructor or the midpoint of the semester.
 Additional documentation supporting the last date of academic activity may be provided by the student if they verify a later date of attendance than determined by GBC.

 If a student receives financial aid, but never attends classes, the Financial Aid Office will return all disbursed federal funds to the respective federal and institutional aid programs.
-However, if the student received a direct federal loan and the loan was disbursed before the classes started then no loan dollars need to be returned, but we will notify NSLDS that the student never began attendance.
+However, if the student received a direct federal loan and the loan was disbursed before the classes started then, GBC will return the loan dollars up to the amount of tuition and fees GBC charged the student for that term.
+We will notify NSLDS that the student never began attendance.
 If the direct federal loans were issued after the semester started and the student failed to begin attendance, 100% of the direct federal loan dollars will be returned to the direct federal loan program from which the dollars were borrowed.

 If the student has not completely withdrawn but has failed to earn a passing grade in at least one class for the term or module, federal regulations require the school to determine whether the student established eligibility for financial aid.
 Eligibility is based on if the student attended at least one class or participated in any GBC academic-related activity (such as taking an exam, quiz, or turning in a homework assignment.
 Merely logging in to an online class is not considered academic activity).
 All disbursed funds must be returned to the respective federal and institutional aid programs if the student cannot prove that he/she began attendance.
 For more information regarding this topic see the section Students who receive all failing grades at the end of the term.

 Financial aid is awarded under the assumption that the student will attend Great Basin College (GBC) for the entire term for which federal assistance was disbursed.
-When the student has failed to earn a passing grade in at least one class for the term, federal regulations require the school to determine whether the student established eligibility for funds disbursed by attending at least one class or participating in any GBC academic-related activity.
-If the school cannot verify that the student attended GBC, all financial aid must be repaid to the federal and institutional programs.
-The student’s account will be charged and the student will be responsible for any balance due.
+When the student has failed to earn a passing grade in at least one class for the term, federal regulations require the school to determine whether the student established eligibility for funds disbursed by attending or participating in any GBC academic-related activity.
+If the school cannot verify that the student participated in an academic related activity at GBC, all financial aid may be repaid to the federal and institutional programs.
+The student's account may be charged, and the student will be responsible for any balance due.

 When the student has a combination of fail and withdraw grades for the term, approximately 50% of the financial aid must be repaid.
 The student's bursar account will be charged, and the student will be responsible for any balance due.

-If the student can prove to have participated in a GBC class or academic-related activity past the 60% date, the student will not be required to return any disbursed financial aid.
+If the student, after establishing participation in all of their classes can prove to have participated in a GBC class or academic-related activity past the 60% date, the student will not be required to return any disbursed financial aid.
 The student's account will be updated and the student will be responsible for any other charges that may have been applied to their account.

 Students who are able to verify attendance beyond GBC's records may submit supporting documentation to Financial Aid Office.
 The student must submit supporting documentation within 30 days from the last date of the term.
 Recalculations for aid eligibility will not be performed for documentation received after that date.